Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 import Projects from "./pages/Projects";

 function App() {
-  // URL should have YOUR HEROKU URL for your backend, make sure you include the trailing slash const URL = "http://localhost:4000/";
+  // URL should have YOUR HEROKU URL for your backend, make sure you include the trailing slash "/" (deployment optional) const URL = "http://localhost:4000/";

   return (